P4C-M4N/projet_reseau/README.md

 The following method also offered some reassurance as we knew that if something would fail (perhaps a corrupted VM), we would have the Vagrantfile as a Source of Truth when it came to the multiple configurations of our devices and hosts.

-I chose to use a mix of both virtualbox and docker in deployment, docker hosting web services while the reste is deployed in VMs.
+I chose to use a mix of both virtualbox and docker in deployment, docker hosting web services while the rest is deployed in VMs.

 ### Tasks :
 DONE :